Olocau

 What to do in Olocau

-Nestled in the spectacular inland scenery of Sierra Calderona natural park, Olocau is the gateway to a network of trails that are punctuated with points of interest.
+Nestled in the spectacular inland scenery of Sierra Calderona natural park in the province of Valencia, Olocau is the gateway to a network of trails that are punctuated with points of interest.
 Plants and wildlife abound in the area, and there are all sorts of interesting geological features, meaning that at every turn you will be taken aback by the beauty of the landscape.

-If you fancy seeing a bit more of the area surrounding the village, you could walk to El Arquet, the beautiful remains of a Roman aqueduct.
+If you fancy seeing a bit more of the area surrounding the village, you could walk to El Arquet Aqueduct, the beautiful remains of a Roman structure.
 Continue your explorations looking for the ruins of La Sella, La Maimona, El Tollo and Pitxerí, which are Roman villas and wineries.

-Keen walkers will be pleased to know that there are many trails in and around Olocau.
-Ruta Geológica is ideal for experienced hikers whereas Ruta al Castillo, which leads to the castle, is a simpler route.
-Ruta del Rodeno i les Amitges is a little more difficult and Ruta al Puntal dels Llops leads you to an archaeological site dating from the 5th to the 2nd centuries BC.
+Ruta Geológica is ideal for experienced hikers whereas Ruta al Castillo del Real, which leads to the castle, is a simpler route.
+Ruta del Rodeno i les Amitges is a little more difficult and Ruta al Poblado Amurallado Puntal dels Llops leads you to an archaeological site dating from the 5th to the 2nd centuries BC.
 See if you can sign yourself up for a guided tour.

 After your walk, you’re sure to be feeling pretty peckish so we’d recommend trying some of the local cuisine.
 Olla de col de Sant Antoni, for instance, is a tasty stew which is traditionally prepared for Sant Antoni festival in January, as is congrets, a sweet treat.
 And then there’s ajolaire (garlic, cod and olive oil) and tarta de pimiento y tomate (a pepper and tomato tart).
 So what are you waiting for?
 Start planning your getaway to Olocau, a village with plenty of things to do and see.